Anse Royale Beach, one of the best beaches in Mahe and top things to do in Mahe Seychelles

 Eden Island in Mahe, Seychelles © The Luxury Travelers

-Boats in Marina at Eden Island in Mahe, Seychelles
+Marina at Eden Island Seychelles on an Island Hopping Seychelles Itinerary

 Eden Island in Mahe, Seychelles © The Luxury Travelers